perseids-project/JackSON/docs/TEAM_PITCH.md

 [Manu Sporny, another JSON-LD spec author, wrote a pretty blunt essay about RDF's limitations.](http://manu.sporny.org/2014/json-ld-origins-2/)
 I read it after I wrote SparqlModel and was having a battle with my conscience, and it expressed my feelings succinctly :)  It's funny too.

-I'm in agreement with him.
+I agree with him.
-RDF is not up to the task of modelling all the data we want, not exclusively anyway, and we should be wary of SQL picking up RDF's slack.
+RDF is inadequate for modelling all the data we want, not exclusively anyway, and we should be wary of SQL picking up RDF's slack.

-# Using SQL to work around RDF's limitations is a bad idea.
+# SQL to work around RDF's limitations is a bad idea.
 Building a working data-model using SQL requires creating new database tables, writing a model class in the server's scripting language, and usually a Javascript class so the user's client can communicate exclusively with the model class.